 Dispatched through the Flathead County Sheriff’s Office, search & rescue responders are on call 24 hours a day, 365 days per year to provide assistance to missing or injured persons within Flathead County and the surrounding region.
 Whether the search area is the wilderness, rural countryside, or a residential neighborhood, search & rescue personnel are prepared to respond with specialized training in such areas as canine handling, swiftwater rescue, ropes and rigging AKA mountain rescue, ice rescue, man tracking and certified medical response.

-Flathead County Search and Rescue is the primary response agency for the southwestern half of Flathead County, MT and is one of the oldest SAR agencies in the United States being founded in 1950.
+Flathead County Search and Rescue is the primary response agency for the southwestern half of Flathead County, is based out of Kalispell, and is one of the oldest SAR agencies in the United States being founded in 1950.
 Flathead is currently made up of around 60 volunteers who come from all walks of life, but are brought together by one common thread, the desire to help people.